anon-blue/anon.blue/README.txt

                      This website has been error.
                      Please check your router.
-                     And then restart your PC
+                     And then restart your PC.